paulmillr/chokidar/README.md

 the entire file has been written.
 Furthermore, in some cases some `change` events will be emitted while the file is being written.
-In some cases, especially when watching for large files there will be a need to wait for the write operation to finish before responding to the file creation.
+In some cases, especially when watching for large files there will be a need to wait for the write operation to finish before responding to a file creation or modification.
-Setting `awaitWriteFinish` to `true` (or a truthy value) will poll a newly created file size, holding its `add` and `change` events until the size does not change for a configurable amount of time.
+Setting `awaitWriteFinish` to `true` (or a truthy value) will poll file size, holding its `add` and `change` events until the size does not change for a configurable amount of time.
 The appropriate duration setting is heavily dependent on the OS and hardware.
 For accurate detection this parameter should be relatively high, making file watching much less responsive.